Resisting Large Data Variations via Introspective Transformation Network: Abstract

 \section{Abstract}

-Learning deep networks which can resist large variations between training and testing data are essential to build accurate and robust image classifiers.
-Towards this end, a typical strategy is to apply data augmentation to enlarge the training set.
-However, standard data augmentation is essentially a brute-force method which is inefficient, as it performs all the pre-defined transformations to every training sample.
-In this paper, we propose a principled approach to train networks with significantly improved resistance to large variations between training and testing data.
-This is achieved by embedding a learnable transformation module into the introspective network~\cite{ICN,lazarow2017introspective, WINN}, which is a convolutional neural network (CNN) classifier empowered with generative capabilities.
-Our approach alternatively synthesizes pseudo-negative samples with learned transformations and enhances the classifier by retraining it with synthesized samples.
+Training deep networks that generalize to a wide range of variations in test data is essential to building accurate and robust image classifiers.
+Data variations in this paper include but not limited to unseen affine transformations and warping in the training data.
+One standard strategy to overcome this problem is to apply data augmentation to synthetically enlarge the training set.
+However, data augmentation is essentially a brute-force method which generates uniform samples from some pre-defined set of transformations.
+In this paper, we propose a principled approach named introspective transformation network (ITN) that significantly improves network resistance to large variations between training and testing data.
+This is achieved by embedding a learnable transformation module into the introspective network, which is a convolutional neural network (CNN) classifier empowered with generative capabilities.
+Our approach alternates between synthesizing pseudo-negative samples and transformed positive examples based on the current model, and optimizing model predictions on these synthesized samples.
 Experimental results verify that our approach significantly improves the ability of deep networks to resist large variations between training and testing data and achieves classification accuracy improvements on several benchmark datasets, including MNIST, affNIST, SVHN, CIFAR-10 and miniImageNet.